pratikmaghade/serverless_application/README.md

 View the updated list of products in the table below.
 Contributing:
 Contributions to this project are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

+Replace YOUR_API_GATEWAY_URL with your actual Amazon API Gateway URL in the index.html file.